Greek PM expels lawmaker over anti-austerity stance

 "My conscience does not allow me to vote for measures that devastate the weakest members of society," Stavrogiannis told the Real News newspaper in an interview published on Saturday.

-Samaras' three-party coalition lost another deputy on Monday when Yannis Mihelogiannakis quit the small Democratic Left party to become an independent over his objections to the cuts.

-"The new measures will be the grave stone for Greek society," he said.

-The expulsion of Stavrogiannis, who also remains in parliament as an independent, underscores Samaras' hard line on deputies publicly undermining his pledge to push through the cuts to restore Greece's credibility among lenders.
+The expulsion of Stavrogiannis, who remains in parliament as an independent, underscores Samaras's hard line on deputies publicly undermining his pledge to push through the cuts to restore Greece's credibility among lenders.

 "Obviously we do not see eye to eye with Mr Stavrogiannis," the government's spokesman, Simos Kedikoglou, told Greek television on Monday, confirming the expulsion.